Graph traversals are invoked by means of a Traverser

 Here is how you can create a path in the sample graph above step by step

-by means of a PathBuilder
+by means of a PathBuilder:

 As to

-with the start node 1
+PathBuilder with the start node 1.

-and 4
+3 and 4 consecutively.

-and 3
+4 and 3 consecutively...

-gets refused since it is not a direct successor of 1
+4 gets refused since it is not a direct successor of 1.

 add

-instead of calling +=
+instead of calling +=.

 Note that it is also possible to create walks and paths by adding edges and, for multi-graphs, to define an edge selector.